oktadev/okta-blog/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 However, if you use a token generated from your original, admin account, it'll work.

-**NOTE:** It's possible your token will be expired and you'll have to log out of developer.okta.com again and re-generate the token on the [OIDC Debugger](https://oidcdebugger.com/).
+**NOTE:** It's possible your token will be expired and you'll have to log out of the Okta Admin Console again and re-generate the token on the [OIDC Debugger](https://oidcdebugger.com/).

 POST a new kayak with the token generated from your admin account.